A Message about our county’s Air Ambulance

 Three years ago, both aircraft started carrying blood so that emergency transfusions can be given at the scene rather than later on in hospital, and this advanced medical procedure is now carried out an average of seven times a month.
 More recently, the charity has also started giving plasma to help in clotting the blood and is one of only two air ambulances in the country to do this.

 In September, 2013, the charity was the first air ambulance in the UK to launch night flying and remains the only one of its kind in the country to provide a full 24-hour Helicopter Emergency Medical Service (HEMS).
 Kent, Surrey & Sussex Air Ambulance attends an average of six to eight calls a day, about 80% of which are trauma.
-It is often called to horse riders, cyclist and walkers in remote and inaccessible areas.
+It is often called to horse riders, cyclists and walkers in remote and inaccessible areas.
 Patients are then taken to the most appropriate hospital according to their needs, often the Major Trauma Centres in London.

 It is a common misconception that the air ambulance is funded by the government when in fact it relies almost entirely on public donations and receives no National Lottery funding.
 It costs in excess of £6.5million-a-year to provide the service twentyfour hours a day, seven days a week, 365 days a year.
 It is through the generosity of the community that the air ambulance is able to provide this vital service.